wangziqi2013/wangziqi2013.github.io/_posts/2022-08-05-in-sram-compression.markdown

 Banks on the same index from different ways share the same data bus, and only one bank on the same data bus can be active at a time.

+2. The above data organization creates an opportunity for inter-set compression at the granularity of 64-bit words, since words from different blocks on adjacent sets are stored next to each other.
+Similarly, inter-way can also be done because words different blocks on adjacent ways are accessed via the same data bus.

 **Comments:**